Dark Kingdom: The Dragon King: Plot

-A Siegfried awakens in the middle of an invasion of his parents' castle by Saxons.
+Siegfried awakens in the middle of an invasion of his parents' castle by Saxons.
 The castle is soon overrun and all are slain except for Siegfried, whose mother has sent him down the river.
 In the morning he has lost his memory and is picked up by a blacksmith, Eyvind, who raises him under the name Eric.

 Twelve years later, Brunhild, the Queen of Iceland (still a pagan like Eyvind and Eric) follows her adviser's runes that lead her to where Eric lives.
 The runes foretell that a star will fall from the sky and from its smoke a man will appear who will defeat her.
 Brunhild initially has doubts as no one has ever beaten her in a fight before.
 That night a meteor, a described announcement to a war between the gods called Ragnarök, hits the earth near the smithy and despite Eyvind's warning, Eric goes to investigate.
 In the middle of the crater there are two rocks of a strange kind of metal.
 Wearing a cloak over her face, Brunhild arrives and Eric, believing she is a Saxon, attacks her.
 After a short battle he defeats her, and they instantly fall in love with each other, seeing their gathering as the will of the gods.
 After making love, Eric promises to go to Iceland to meet Brunhild and they fall asleep.
 In the morning Eric wakes up alone after Brunhild has taken one of the rocks and left.
 Eric convinces Eyvind to let him go with him to Burgund (the kingdom of the Burgundians) and on their way down the river they see a town in flames.

 Once in Burgund the hawk Arminius, belonging to King Gunther's brother Giselher, lands on Eric's arm and there is a brief fight between Eric and some of the townspeople.
 Afterwards Eyvind presents his swords to Gunther, who reveals that the dragon Fafnir has awakened and is responsible for the burnt village.
 King Gunther and his best men, including army chief Hagen, leave to slay the dragon; Giselher befriends Eric and says that his sister Kriemhild is wanted by every man in the kingdom but she doesn't want any of them.
 Eyvind leaves Eric to use the rock from the meteor to make a sword.

 Gunther returns injured with Hagen; all the other knights have been killed.
 Eric promises to Kriemhild that Gunther and his men will be avenged.
 He enters Fafnir's lair and, after a fierce battle, manages to slay the dragon while receiving only a scratch on his arm.
 Seeing that Fafnir's blood has healed his scratch, Eric bathes in the blood, rendering his skin invulnerable (save for a single spot where an errant leaf had fallen upon his upper back, leaving that one spot untouched by the blood).